Global Models for Time Series Forecasting: A Simulation Study: Data Generating Processes

 The Chaotic Logistic Map DGP is another technique used in this study to generate more complex patterns in the time series data.
 This type of logistic models were first introduced in biological research to describe the population growth of certain species over time~\citep{May1976}.
 Chaos theory is used in mathematics to deal with heavily non-linear dynamical systems.
 Thus, Chaotic Logistic Maps are well-suited techniques for simulating non-linear characteristics in time series which can also be found in the real world.
 The DGP used in this study generates data as per Equation \ref{eqn:chaotic_logistic_map}.

-This is a zero-bounded chaotic process where $\epsilon_{t}$ indicates a white noise error term.
-In this study, the datasets generated from the Chaotic Logistic Map DGPs may have zero values.
-We have specifically chosen the coefficient $r = 3.6$ and the initial value $y_0 = 0.5$ in all homogeneous series scenarios.
-This is because, for logistic maps the chaotic behaviour is heavily observed for $r \approx 3.6$.
-In this way, for all homogeneous cases, we make the simulated time series difficult to model by forecasting techniques.
-However, for heterogeneous datasets where different coefficients are involved, $r$ and $y_0$ are chosen randomly from the Uniform Distributions $U(0,4)$ and $U(0,1)$, respectively, to align with findings from the literature~\citep{May1976}.
-Similar to other DGPs, a burn-in period of 40 points is introduced to reduce the effects of initial values.
+This is a zero-bounded chaotic process where $\epsilon_{t}$ indicates a white noise error term. $r$ is the coefficient of the model.

-\subsection{Self-Exciting Threshold AutoRegressive Models}
+\subsubsection{Self-Exciting Threshold AutoRegressive Models}

 The SETAR model is also a technique used for simulating complex patterns.
 This model belongs to the family of TAR models, first introduced by \cite{Tong1978TAR}.
 A TAR model is defined as in Equation \ref{eqn:tar_model}.